trey-a-hope/treyhope.dev.jaspr/web/blogs/2025-12-27-coffee-code-jaspr-web-framework/index.md

 category: coffee-code
 coverImage: 1.jpg
 date: 2025-12-27
-excerpt: From my college days using Dreamweaver for web development to now, web development has made some amazing strides.
+description: From my college days using Dreamweaver for web development to now, web development has made some amazing strides.
 slug: coffee-code-jaspr-web-framework
 tags: jaspr, web, bulma, css, dart
 title: Coffee & Code - Using Jaspr (Web) and Bulma (CSS) to Build My Website